 In 2022, the third year of reporting, 44 UN entities reported on their progress in implementing the UN Youth Strategy in the Youth2030 Entities Scorecard Reporting System (Youth2030 ESRS), the secure online reporting platform hosted by the UN Secretariat.
-This was the second reporting1 of the entities against the 18 key
+This was the second reporting1 of the entities against the 18 key performance indicators (KPIs)2 set out in the Youth2030 Scorecard for UN entities.
+7

-Reported data were compiled, validated and analysed, and are presented in (a) chapters 3 to 7 of this report and (b) the individual UN Entity Snapshots. ↗ Data and insights on the work of UN entities FOR and WITH youth include:
+Reported data were compiled, validated and analysed, and are presented in (a) chapters 3 to 7 of this report and (b) the individual UN Entity Snapshots. ∧ Data and insights on the work of UN entities FOR and WITH youth include:

-• Performance scores for 2022 for 44 UN entities and 18 KPIs (required and optional).
+• @ Performance scores for 2022 for 44 UN entities and 18 KPIs (required and optional).